51Degrees/device-detection-nginx/README.md

 ```
 <br>

 The Nginx executable will be output to the project root directory.
 The prefix path of the Nginx will be set to `build` directory.
-A `nginx.conf` is also included with a simple example of `51D_match_ua` and `51D_match_all` directive, set in a static content location.
+A `nginx.conf` is also included with a simple example of `51D_match_ua`, `51D_match_ua_client_hints` and `51D_match_all` directives, set in a static content location.
 The build process has created the static file in the `build/html` folder so you can start Nginx and start sending requests to that static content endpoint.

 ## Test
 All tests are allocated in the `tests` folder.